-On January 3, 2023, Alvopetro announced the approval of the NCIB under which Alvopetro is authorized to repurchase up to 2,876,414 Common Shares of the Company over the period commencing on January 6, 2023 and ending on the earlier of January 5, 2024 or such earlier date as the NCIB is completed or is terminated at the Company's election.
-As of the date of this AIF, no repurchases have been made under the NCIB.
+On January 3, 2023, Alvopetro announced the approval of the NCIB under which Alvopetro was authorized to repurchase up to 2,876,414 Common Shares of the Company over the period commencing on January 6, 2023 and ending on the earlier of January 5, 2024 or such earlier date as the NCIB was completed or was terminated at the Company's election.
+In March 2023, Alvopetro received approval from the TSXV to enter into an automatic share purchase plan which allowed for the purchase of common shares under the NCIB at times when the Company would not normally be permitted to purchase common shares due to regulatory restrictions and customary self-imposed blackout periods.
+In the fourth quarter of 2023, a total of 4,600 Common Shares were repurchased at an average price of C\$6.76 per share and were subsequently cancelled.
+The NCIB terminated on the expiry date of January 5, 2024.